 The minimal build configuration is relatively heavyweight.
-There are several files required and the exact way all compilers are linkers are run must be specified in the configuration (see “Examples” below).
+There are several files required and the exact way all compilers and linkers are run must be specified in the configuration (see “Examples” below).
 There is no default compiler configuration.

 It is not easily composable.
 GN is designed to compile a single large project with relatively uniform settings and rules.
 Projects like Chromium do bring together multiple repositories from multiple teams, but the projects must agree on some conventions in the build files to allow this to work.

 GN is designed with the expectation that the developers building a project want to compile an identical configuration.
 So while builds can integrate with the user‘s environment like the CXX and CFLAGS variables if they want, this is not the default and most project’s builds do not do this.
 The result is that many GN projects do not integrate well with other systems like ebuild.

 There is no simple release scheme (see “Versioning and distribution” below).
 Projects are expected to manage the version of GN they require.
 Getting an appropriate GN binary can be a hurdle for new contributors to a project.
 Since GN is relatively uncommon, it can be more difficult to find information and examples.

 GN can generate Ninja build files for C, C++, Rust, Objective C, and Swift source on most popular platforms.
 Other languages can be compiled using the general “action” rules which are executed by Python or another scripting language (Google does this to compile Java and Go).
 But because this is not as clean, generally GN is only used when the bulk of the build is in one of the main built-in languages.